LuiseFreese/blog/how-to-send-adaptivecards-with-CLIMicrodosft365.md

 which gives you a list of things you can try, these are called command groups, as each of them can contain several commands.
 When you now choose one of the command groups and run for example this one:

 `m365 outlook`

  you will get the commands, that are available to you in this command group.
 Just try them out!
-Pro Tip: You can use your [Developer Tenant](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/what-is-a-dev-tenant-and-why-would-you-want-one/ba-p/2036610) to do that!

 ## What are Adaptive Cards?